 - 3.1 The diagrams below paragraph 3.8 show four card payment transaction scenarios, where at least one of the issuer and the acquirer is in the UK.
-We describe whether these are classified as cross-border or domestic transactions under the IFR and set out the applicable interchange fee caps. - 3.2 These diagrams represent the definitions of cross-border and domestic transactions set out in Article 2(8) and 2(9) of the IFR. - The diagrams set out the interchange fee caps, not the interchange fees for a given transaction.
+We describe whether these are classified as cross-border or domestic transactions under the IFR and set out the applicable interchange fee caps. - 3.2 These diagrams represent the definitions of cross-border and domestic transactions set out in Article 2(8) and 2(9) of the IFR. - 3.3 The diagrams set out the interchange fee caps, not the interchange fees for a given transaction.
 These are determined by the card schemes for multilateral or 'default' interchange fees, or by the issuing and acquiring PSPs where there are bilateral arrangements. - 3.4 Cross-border and domestic credit card transactions are capped on a per-transaction basis.
 This means that the issuer should receive from the acquirer (and the acquirer should pay to the issuer) no more than 0.3% of the value of any credit card transaction.
-However, the actual fee can be less (if the scheme or the PSPs have set an interchange fee lower than the cap, or if a Member State sets a lower cap for domestic credit card transactions). - 3.5 Cross-border debit card transactions are capped on a per-transaction basis.
+However, the actual fee can be less (if the scheme or the PSPs have set an interchange fee lower than the cap, or if a Member State sets a lower cap for domestic credit card transactions).
+The Treasury has chosen not to exercise the Member State discretion to set a lower cap in the UK for domestic credit card transactions. - 3.5 Cross-border debit card transactions are capped on a per-transaction basis.
 This means that the issuer should receive from the acquirer (and the acquirer should pay to the issuer) no more than 0.2% of the value of any cross-border debit card transaction.
-Again, the actual fee can be less. - For domestic debit card transactions, the Treasury has chosen to apply a weighted average cap.
-This is set at 0.2% of the average value of all domestic debit card transactions made within a scheme in the previous year.
+Again, the actual fee can be less. - 3.6 For domestic debit card transactions, the Treasury has chosen to exercise the Member State discretion under Article 3(3) of the IFR to apply a weighted average cap.5 This is set at 0.2% of the average value of all domestic debit card transactions made within a scheme in the previous year. - 3.7 This means that interchange fees can vary for individual categories and types of transaction within a scheme.
+They may be more than or less than 0.2% of the value of an individual transaction.
+Interchange fees should be set so that, if transaction values are distributed among the categories in the same way as the previous year, the weighted average fee is not more than 0.2% of the average value of all transactions.